Analysis of Peter Veregin's death on new website

 |The place was

-isolated rocky mountain road one mile from Farron, British
+an isolated rocky mountain road one mile south of from Farron, British

-came to a sudden halt as its First Class Coach burst into
+train came to a sudden halt as its First Class Coach burst

-passengers including two Sikhs, a new Member of the
+Sikhs, a new Member of the Legislative Assembly for Grand

-Assembly for Grand Forks — John McKie, and several
+Forks — John McKie, and several Doukhobors with their

 The explosion was horrific.
 It ripped off the roof of the Coach, took out one side, and greatly damaged the other, as a fire soon consumed the remains.
 Nine people were injured and nine were killed some beyond recognition.
 Many of their parts were scattered on the lightly snowy ground of the railway bed.